-This new California provision is effective 9/19/20 through 12/31/20.
+This new California provision is effective 9/19/20 through 12/31/20, however, the University has chosen to extend this provision until June 30, 2021.
 Using this option does not impact your personal sick day accruals awarded by the University.